terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 **Important**:
 - Ensure region is either us-south or eu-de as watsonx can only be deployed in those 2 locations for now.
 - Ensure that the prefix is globally unique.
 It is used for the container registry namespace (which needs to be globally unique) in this alpha version.
+- If specifying `existing_secrets_manager_crn`, the ibmcloud_api_key that is passed as an input must have the documented read and write access to the instance
+- If specifying `existing_secrets_manager_crn`, ensure that the default security group does not contain secrets named `signing-key` and `ibmcloud-api-key` .
+The RAG DA currently always attempt to create secret with those names (temporary issue - to be fixed).

 ```json
 {